telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-22.04.md

 Ubuntu 22.04 is still more or less new and the good people from MongoDB are still to provide installation instructions.
 Here's the issue in [MongoDB's Jira](https://jira.mongodb.org/browse/SERVER-62300).

-If you really want to run on 22.04, some people have to sort it themselves - this issue [here]() gives you the info on how to make it work.
+If you really want to run on 22.04, this guide from [cloudbooklet](https://www.cloudbooklet.com/how-to-install-mongodb-on-ubuntu-22-04/) gives you info on how to make it work.
+They install MongoDB 5.0, which probably works just fine with Orion-LD.
+However, if you want to go safe, install 4.4 instead - 5.x is untested.

 The official position of the Orion-LD team is: